‘From little things big things grow’

 - Gallery activity – students undertake a guided exploration of the galleries in small groups.
 They gather evidence, critically assess and develop conclusions about a specific focus area and report these findings back to the group.

-- Object investigation and reflection — students handle and closely investigate a range of objects and documents relating to their focus area.
+- Object investigation and reflection – students closely investigate a range of gallery objects relating to First Nations history of political activism.
 They respond critically and creatively to these primary sources and share their responses with the rest of the group.